-One of possible applications of the nulling filter and the filters proposed in this section is in identifying interactions among sources of interest by means of measuring causal dependencies among their reconstructed activities, as discussed in \cite{Hui2010}, see also \cite{Haufe2013}.
-In particular, in \cite{Hui2010}, the authors have examined partial directed coherence (PDC) measure \cite{Baccala2001} of directed causal dependencies based on fitting multivariate autoregressive (MVAR) model to the reconstructed activity of sources of interest.
+One of possible applications of the nulling filter and the filters proposed in this section is in identifying interactions among sources of interest by means of measuring causal dependencies among their reconstructed activities, as discussed in \cite{Hui2010,Haufe2013}.
+In particular, in \cite{Hui2010} the authors have used the partial directed coherence (PDC) \cite{Baccala2001} of directed causal dependencies based on fitting multivariate autoregressive (MVAR) model to the reconstructed activity of sources of interest.

-However, as the MVAR model is inherently sensitive to linear mixing among time series of interest, in order to be able to fit a realistic MVAR model it is important to obtain the estimate of activity of sources of interest which is to the largest possible extent free from contamination by the activity of the interfering sources.
-Indeed, both nulling and filters proposed in this section produce interference-free estimates, as from (\ref{nullingish}), (\ref{sl}), (\ref{sl2}) and (\ref{sl3}) one has:
+As the MVAR model is inherently sensitive to linear mixing among time series considered, it is important to obtain the estimate of activity of sources of interest which is to the largest possible extent free from contamination of interfering sources.
+Indeed, both nulling and filters proposed in this section produce interference-free estimates, as from (\ref{nullingish}), (\ref{sl}), (\ref{sl2}) and (\ref{sl3}) we have that:

 and